 A Price Field collects payment for a charge that is either a fixed amount or calculated using other information on your form.
 For example, if you're selling tickets to an event, you can either set a fixed price of $10 for every form entry, or you can allow users to buy additional tickets by multiplying the price ($10) by the number of tickets they'd like to purchase.
-See more about Setting Up Payment.
+Learn more about setting up payment.

-The Price field always collects payment, so it will automatically prompt you to connect with PayPal or Stripe, if you haven’t already done so.
+The Price field always collects payment, so it will automatically prompt you to connect with PayPal, Stripe, or Square if you haven’t already done so.

 Set the amount you would like to charge.
 The amount can always be the same value or can change based on certain conditions such as a selected value of another field on the form.
 To set a changing or calculated amount, click the lightening bolt icon to open the Conditional Logic Builder.

 Set the item name as you would like it to will appear on the user’s receipt.
 These can be fixed labels, or you can use calculations to pull data from other fields.